 You could be planting a buffet rather than a garden if you don't consider what animals or garden pests might be around.

 Solution: Plant Things Critters Hate

-Before you decide what to plant in your garden, think about what pests you have in relation to what you'd like to plant.
+Before you decide what to plant in your garden, think about what critters you have in relation to what you'd like to plant.
 For example, pretty flowering plants can attract deer, so you might want to throw in some bitter-tasting ones among them.
 Once they taste the wrong one, they are likely to stop coming around.
 If there are wild rabbits around, you may need to shelter your garden bed by building a small fence.
 Chicken wire is another option.

 Mistake: Being Shortsighted

 Mistakes: Improper Pruning

 Pruning can be just as much of an art form as it is a technique, but when pruning is not done correctly, you can do more harm than good.
 In fact, in some cases, it's better not to prune at all than to do it improperly.

 Mistake: Forgetting a Focal Point